 ARLINGTON LIBRARY PLANTING – In 2005 our club, in cooperation with the City of Arlington, planted the south side of the Arlington Library with summer and winter blooming heather.

 WAYS & MEANS – At each of our monthly meetings we encourage members to participate in the mini fundraisers or raffles.
-All monies received are used to support various charitable donations the club makes each year.
+All monies received are used to support various charitable donations.

 We support the CITY OF ARLINGTON by donating and planting dogwood